Tamtech-star/Freelaner-Tamtech-Mobile-app/README.md

 | Public | `(public)` | Registration and referral flows |

 The role is returned by `/auth/mobile-login` and persisted in SecureStore with the token and user data.

+Freelancers can open the Virtual Showroom from their experience.
+Sales agents can open synchronized sales-history records, inspect their documents, and launch the same sales form in edit mode.

 ## Authentication